situssog/Visual_Scaffolds/README.md

 # Description:

-This tool allows the visualization of genomic regions or scaffolds that were reconstructed de-novo.
+This module allows the visualization of genomic regions or scaffolds that were reconstructed de-novo.
 It is mainly aimed to process regions with repetitive sequences and/or with structural variances compared with a reference sequence.
-The tool takes the reference sequence and its annotation to extract the sequences of coding regions of sequences of interest.
+The module takes the reference sequence and its annotation to extract the sequences of coding regions of sequences of interest.
 Then it performs a blast with the de-novo scaffold to infer the location of different genes.
 It then produces a plot of the genomic region placing genes, the direction and proportion of the gene aligning to the scaffold.

 # Dependecies: